lekkimworld/salesforce-saml-jit-provisioning/README.md

 The `PSG_DELETE_WHITE_LIST` list in the class is used to ensure the class only deletes permission set group assignments we have whitelisted i.e. not permission set groups assigned manually in the org.

+Note: The MyJitHandler.cls utilizes custom Azure AD claims as its claim types.
+It is advised that you make the necessary modifications to http://schemas.xmlsoap.org/ws/2005/05/identity/claims/* to match your SAML provider's attribute requirements and availability.

+One method for identifying your claim types is to analyze the SAML response assertion using a SAML decoder, such as https://developer.pingidentity.com/en/tools/saml-decoder.html.